tomalrussell/nismod_teaching_kit/docs/lecture_09/Lecture_9.1.md

----
-title: Mini-Lecture 9.1 - Introduction to infrastructure services and infrastructure modelling
+# Mini-Lecture 9.1 - Introduction to infrastructure services and infrastructure modelling
-keywords:
--   Infrastructure modelling
--   Infrastructure services
--   Geospatial data
-authors:
--   Sarah Gall
----

 This mini-lecture gives an introduction to the overall lecture "Modelling infrastructure assets".
 First, we'll discuss what insights we